kayake/cerberus/README.md

 ```

 > [!NOTE]
-> As previously mentioned, you need to follow a structure to set up proxies list
+> As previously discussed, adherence to a defined structure for proxy list configuration is required.

 ### Proxies List Structure

-The proxy list structure must follow this stucture:
+The proxy list must adhere to the following structure:

 ```txt
 host:port protocol